alexmx/Insider/README.md

 }

 ```
-In order to test this example run `InsiderUseCases` application target, after go to `scripts` directory and run `send_message.rb` script.
+In order to test this example run `InsiderDemo` application target, after go to `scripts` directory and run `send_message.rb` script.

 #### Use case #2: Simulate app invocation using a custom scheme